 Change the 1st paragraph as follows:

-An AP that has dot11IRMActivated equal to true advertises activation of the IRM mechanism by setting the IRM Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.240 (RSNXE)) in Beacon and Probe Response frames.
-A non-AP STA that has dot11IRMActivated equal to true indicates the IRM mechanism is active by setting the IRM Active field to 1 in either the Extended RSN Capabilities field in (Re)Association Request frames or the first PASN frame that is sent to any AP that advertises activation of the IRM mechanism.
+An AP that has dot11IRMActivated equal to true support for the IRM mechanism by setting the IRM Support field to 1 in the Extended RSN Capabilities field in the RSNXE (see 9.4.2.240 (RSNXE)) in Beacon and Probe Response frames.
+A non-AP STA that has dot11IRMActivated equal to true indicates that the IRM mechanism is supported by setting the IRM Support field to 1 in the Extended RSN Capabilities field in the RSNXE.
+The RSNXE with the IRM Support field equal to 1 is present in either (Re)Association Request frames or the first PASN frame that is sent to an AP that advertises support for the IRM mechanism.

 At 37.61, 38.02, .04, change “IRM Active” to “IRM Support”.